CZCuckoo/Item-Catalog/README.txt

+#Item Catalog

+##Description

+The Item Catalog hosted here is an application developed for the Udacity Full Stack Web Developer Nanodegree Program.
-This project is an application that provides a list of items within a variety of categories, as well as provide a user registration and authentication system.
-Registered users will have the ability to post, edit, and delete their own items.
+It provides a list of items within a set category, as well as the ability to modify that list in various ways.

-This project was created for the Udacity Full Stack Web Developer Nanodegree.
+It is a RESTful application using the Python framework Flask, as well as implementing third-party OAuth authentication.

+##Instructions

+This application requires an OAuth 2.0 client ID from the Google dashboard.
+In order to generate your own, please follow these steps.
+* Log in to Google
+* Navigate to the Google Cloud Platform credentials page (https://console.cloud.google.com/apis/credentials).
+* Click "Create credentials," selecting "OAuth Client ID"
+* Choose "Web application"
+* Select a name for the apps
+* Add http://localhost:8000 to teh Authorized JavaScript origins and Redirects.
+* Download JSON credentials, and save it in the application directory as "google_client_secrets.json"